nagavijays/crux-backend/README.md

 - Create a service account and download the API key json file in local machine.
 - Set the path in the terminal.  ```export GOOGLE_APPLICATION_CREDENTIALS="/path/apikey.json"```

+## Running server
-First, run the development server:
+To run the development server:

 ```bash
 npm run dev